hakerdefo/zola-blog/content/dead-rat.md

 How I wish I can tell you just how much I love your hate and disgust!
 Oh, please don't look back!

 And sometimes I wish if only I could be someone else, some other person, someone very different, almost a total stranger!
-Who knows you might love me then?
+Who knows, you might love me then?

 <p></p>
 {{ image(src="/dead_rat_image.png", style="border-radius: 08px;") }}